-Alcohol is commonly used as a form of celebration, to relax, or when socializing with others.
-Our age, family history, how often we drink and how much we drink are important variables to keep in mind when considering our relationship with alcohol.
+Drinking alcohol is commonly used to celebrate, relax, or socialize with others.
+Our age, family history, how often we drink, and how much we drink are important variables to keep in mind when considering our relationship with alcohol.
 Drinking in moderation is a reasonable way to use alcohol.
 However, when we drink in excess, as a way to cope with or avoid other problems and stressors, it can lead to physical and emotional problems.

-In the U.S., one "standard" drink contains roughly 14 grams of pure alcohol, which is found in:
+In the United States, one standard drink contains roughly 14 grams of pure alcohol, which is found in:

 Because alcohol use varies greatly between people and over time, it can be helpful to think about signs that can signal the start of a problem, such as when drinking interferes with home life, school, or work.
-There may be a problem if you continue to drink even though it causes problems with family and friends.
-Or there may be a problem if you had to cut back activities because of drinking.
+There may be a problem if you continue to drink even though it creates difficulties with family and friends.
+Or there may be a problem if you have to cut back activities because of drinking.

 Alcohol abuse cuts across gender, race, and ethnicity.
-Nearly 14 million people in the U.S. are dependent on alcohol.
-More men than women are alcohol dependent or have alcohol problems.
-Issues surrounding alcohol are highest among young adults ages 18-29 and lowest among adults ages 65 and older.
+Nearly 14 million people—more men than women—in the United States are dependent on alcohol or have alcohol problems.
+Issues surrounding alcohol are highest among young adults ages 18 to 29 and lowest among adults ages 65 and older.
 Defining and diagnosing Alcohol Use Disorder can be complicated when working with young adults; the lifestyle of college students often includes excessive use of alcohol, making it difficult to ascertain when it is a problem and when it isn't.

 Short-term effects include memory loss, hangovers, and blackouts.
 Long-term problems associated with heavy drinking include stomach ailments, heart problems, cancer, brain damage, memory loss, and liver cirrhosis.
 Heavy drinkers also markedly increase their chances of dying from automobile accidents, homicide, and suicide.